OpenRefine/OpenRefine/docs/docs/manual/facets.md

 You may want to explore your textual data with modifications that aren't permanent.
 Creating custom text facets will load your column into memory, transform the data temporarily, and store those transformations inside the facet.

-You can also use custom text facets to analyze numerical data, such as by analyzing a number as a string, or by creating a test that will return “true” and false” as values.
+You can also use custom text facets to analyze numerical data, such as by analyzing a number as a string, or by creating a test that will return “true” and “false” as values.

 Clicking on <span class="menuItems">Facet</span> → <span class="menuItems">Custom text facet…</span> will bring up an [expressions](expressions) window where you can enter in a GREL, Jython, or Clojure expression to modify how the facet works.